 In addition, our expansion into newer lines of business may place increased demands on our financial, managerial and human resources.
 For example, we may need to attract additional professionals, and to the extent we are unable to attract such additional professionals, our existing financial, managerial and human resources may be strained.
-Our future profitability depends in part on our ability to further develop our resources and effectively manage expansion, and our inability to do so may impair our future financial resources may be strained.
-Our future profitability depends in part on our ability to further develop our resources and explore could be poorly executed, leading to restructuring or other losses, or to executive distraction, exceeding our estimates.
+Our future profitability depends in part on our ability to further develop our resources and effectively manage expansion, and our inability to do so may impair our future financial results.
+It is also possible that a determination to retract or diminish an initiative we had previously determined to incubate or explore could be poorly executed, leading to restructuring or other losses, or to executive distraction, exceeding our estimates.